Jahanara Begum: Early life and education

 Jahanara's early education was entrusted to Sati al-Nisa Khanam, the sister to Jahangir's poet laureate, Talib Amuli.
 Sati al-Nisa was known for her knowledge of the Qur'an and Persian literature, as well as for her knowledge of etiquette, housekeeping, and medicine.
 She also served as principal lady-in-waiting to her mother, Mumtaz Mahal.

 Many of the women in the imperial household were accomplished at reading, writing poetry and painting.
 They also played chess, polo and hunted outdoors.
 The women had access to the late Emperor Akbar's library, full of books on world religions, and Persian, Turkish and Indian literature.
 Jahanara was no exception.

+From a carefree girl, she was pushed into government politics, overseeing domestic and international trade, and even mediating courtiers and foreigners to communicate with the emperor, and was involved in the tasks of resolving family disputes.
 Upon the death of Mumtaz Mahal in 1631, Jahanara, aged 17, took the place of her mother as First Lady of the Empire, despite her father having three other wives.
 In addition to caring for her younger brothers and sisters, she was also a good caretaker of her father.

 One of her tasks after the death of her mother was to oversee, with the help of Sati al-Nisa, the betrothal and wedding of her brother, Dara Shikoh to Nadira Banu Begum, which was originally planned by Mumtaz Mahal, but postponed by her death.